m-gagne/O365ImageAdder/README.md

 This is a sample O365 Add-In project to insert images into Word Documents & Powerpoint using the data type `ImageCoercion` which was introduced in version `1.1` of the Office JavaScript API.

+For more information on inserting content into an Office document check out https://dev.office.com/reference/add-ins/shared/document.setselecteddataasync

 ## Get Started Developing for Office

 To learn more about developing for Office check out http://dev.office.com